 4. What is the range of the envisaged sanctions under local law?

-The Draft Act proposes differentiated sanctions, depending on the severity of the violation in question for the individual involved.
+The Act proposes differentiated sanctions, depending on the severity of the violation in question for the individual involved.
 As a general rule, a fine, restriction of freedom or imprisonment is applicable, depending on the case.
 Penalties are provided for impeding a report, retaliating against the individual who made the report, revealing the identity of the individual who made the report, falsifying reports, and failing to implement internal procedures.

 Under the Criminal Code, a fine will be imposed in daily rates by setting out a number of daily rates and the value of one daily rate; unless the law states otherwise, the minimum number of daily rates is 10, and the maximum is 540.When determining the daily rate, the court shall take into account the offender’s income, personal and family situation, financial situation and earning capacity; the daily rate may not be lower than PLN 10 or higher than PLN 2,000.
+The maximum amount of the fine is PLN 1,080,000 (approx. EUR 249,000).

 Related experts